fogus/spiel/wurfelspiel/protong/README.markdown

-Protong
+Ozymandias
 -------

-*Protong* is a dice game of pyramidal deconstruction for the [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) game system.
+*Ozymandias* is a dice game of pyramidal deconstruction for the [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) game system.

-*Protong* has much in common with Rummy games.
+*Ozymandias* has much in common with Rummy games.

-Setup of Protong
+Setup of Ozymandias
 ===================

-*Protong* requires a [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set, either the [KOSMOS](http://boardgamegeek.com/boardgameversion/28556/german-third-edition) or [ABACUSSPIELE](http://boardgamegeek.com/boardgamepublisher/29/abacusspiele) version would do.
+*Ozymandias* requires a [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set, either the [KOSMOS](http://boardgamegeek.com/boardgameversion/28556/german-third-edition) or [ABACUSSPIELE](http://boardgamegeek.com/boardgamepublisher/29/abacusspiele) version would do.
 For a very quick game you could even use a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set, or only use a segment of the larger Spiel base.

 To set up the dice pyramid for play simply pour dice randomly onto the Spiel base, layer upon layer using different colored dice.
 Finally, you should put a uniquely colored die, known as the *wild die*, at the apex of the pyramid.